serverless/serverless/README.md

 ####CLI
 This stack comes with its own command line interface to help you test your API Lambda Functions locally and deploy them.
-The commands are as follows:
+The commands are:

 **Run A Lambda Function Locally**
 Make sure you in the root folder of your Lambda function (api/users/signup) and enter this: